openedx/xblock-drag-and-drop-v2/README.md

 ...
     "event": {
       "is_correct": true,                                  --  Whether the draggable item has been placed in the correct location.
+      "item": "Goes to the top",                           --  Name, or in the absence thereof, image URL of the draggable item.
       "item_id": 0,                                        --  ID of the draggable item.
       "location": "The Top Zone",                          --  Name of the location the item was dragged to.
+      "location_id": 1,                                    --  ID of the location the item was dragged to.
     },
     "event_source": "server",                              --  Common field, contains event source.
     "event_type": "edx.drag_and_drop_v2.dropped",          --  Common field, contains event name.